 - Select "Open a Frogans site..." from the Frogans Player contextual menu and enter one of the following test Frogans addresses: test*helloworld or test*helloworld-live.
 The corresponding sample Frogans site appears, which you can move, resize, and navigate.

-You can use the following Frogans addresses of public Frogans networks to access other demonstration Frogans sites online.
-Please note that these Frogans sites, provided by the OP3FT, are not intended to be fully functional.
+You can use the following Frogans addresses of public Frogans networks to access other demonstration Frogans sites online (these Frogans sites are not intended to be fully functional):

-- Use the Frogans site contextual menu to view the source of the current Frogans slide (i.e. page of the Frogans site), to reload the current Frogans slide, or to close the Frogans site.
+- Use the Frogans site contextual menu to reload the current Frogans slide (i.e. page of the Frogans site) or close the Frogans site.
 In order to display the Frogans site in the 640x480 resolution of the rendering canvas, disable the scaling factor (option for developers only in the Frogans site contextual menu).

-- To create and test your own Frogans site using the test Frogans address test*sitename, edit the configuration-for-testing.xml file in the Frogans Player directory.
+- To create and test your own Frogans site with the test Frogans address test*sitename, edit the configuration-for-testing.xml file in the Frogans Player directory.
 This configuration file is used to configure test Frogans addresses for use with Frogans Player for Developers.
-For further information, including the syntax of the "sitename" of your test Frogans address, read the guidelines in the detailed comments provided in the configuration file.
+The "sitename" of your test Frogans address can contain up to 28 ASCII characters in the range from 'a' to 'z', from '0' to '9' inclusive, and the '-' character (no spaces allowed).
+For further information, read the guidelines in the detailed comments provided in the configuration file.

 - You can create and test as many Frogans sites as you wish.
 The number of Frogans slides in a Frogans site is unlimited.
 The Frogans site root directory can contain subdirectories.